Who Provides Long Term Care?

 Michigan Estate Recovery

-This Medicaid Estate Recovery is complicated and dangerous, especially for widows, widowers, and/or single people with homes and/or property.
-An elder care attorney will help set up a trust or Lady Bird deed to protect your assets.
-The timing and construction of these documents must be handled by an experienced elder attorney.
+Estate recovery in Michigan is a complicated and financially dangerous process, especially for widows, widowers, and/or single people with homes and/or property.
+An elder law attorney will help set up a trust or Lady Bird deed to protect your assets.
+The timing and construction of these documents is critical to protect an estate, and must be handled by an experienced elder law attorney in order to be effective.

 More On Long Term Care Planning